 Miklós SEBŐK is a Senior Research Fellow of the Centre of Social Sciences, Hungarian Academy of Sciences (CSS HAS) in Budapest.
 He earned an M.A. degree in politics at the University of Virginia and an M.A. degree in economics at the Corvinus University of Budapest.
 He received his Ph.D. in Political Science from ELTE University of Budapest.
 He currently serves as the director of thet Institute for Political Science at Centre for Social Sciences and the research director of the Hungarian Comparative Agendas Project and the research co-director of the Artificial Intelligence National Lab at CSS, Budapest.
 His research interests include political economy and public policy and the application of text mining and machine learning methods in these fields.

 Orsolya RING received her Ph.D. in History from ELTE University of Budapest.
-She is working in POLTEXT Project on creation and classification of large-scale newspaper corpora and elaboration of a domain-specific method for Hungarian sentiment analysis applying various machine learning methods.
+She is working in the poltextLAB project on creation and classification of large-scale newspaper corpora and elaboration of a domain-specific method for Hungarian sentiment analysis applying various machine learning methods.
 She is also working on the building of large-scale historical text corpora and its analysis by NLP methods in the Research Group Computational Social Science (CSS-RECENS).

 Former young scholars

 - Anna Székely

 - Ádám Kovács